The Locker Key

 “Here he comes, Mick.”

-The van passes below Jake’s perch.
-It pulls up to the Jeep and parks at a right angle to it.
-Nothing happens for a moment.
+The van passed below Jake’s perch.
+It pulled up to the Jeep and parked at a right angle to it.
+Nothing happened for a moment.

 “What’s he waiting for?”
 Jake said